Zak Emmerson

-Zak Ben Emmerson (born 12 August 2004) is an English professional footballer who plays as a forward for club FC Halifax Town.
+Zak Ben Emmerson (born 12 August 2004) is an English professional footballer who plays as a forward for National league North club Chester, on loan from Halifax Town.

 Career

 On 22 October 2019, Emmerson made his debut for Oldham Athletic as an 85th minute substitute in a 2–0 win against Walsall.
 Upon doing so, Emmerson became the second-youngest player in English Football League history at 15 years and 73 days old, 28 days older than the record youngest player Reuben Noble-Lazarus.

 On 15 July 2020, Emmerson joined the academy and development squad of Premier League side Brighton & Hove Albion for an undisclosed fee.

 On 1 September 2022, Emmerson joined EFL Championship club Blackpool for an undisclosed fee.

 On 23 July 2024, Emmerson joined FC Halifax Town from Blackpool for an undisclosed fee.

+On 9 January 2026, Emmerson joined Chester FC on a loan deal until the end of the season.
+Emmerson made his debut for Chester on 10 January 2026 in a 1-0 loss away at Scarbourough Athletic, he came off injured in the 39th minute with a hamstring injury.

 International career

 On 3 September 2021, Emmerson made his England U18s debut during a 1–1 draw with Wales at Newport International Sports Village.